exreplay/vuex-decorators/README.md

 ### Typescript

-You can use this package with Typescript but there are currently no types provided for this package.
+You can use this package with Typescript but there are currently no types provided.
 To make Typescript not complain about your Stores, create a class which every other is extending from.

 ```ts
 // VuexDecorators.ts